 Disk Queue Length

-(in number of I/O operations) of the queue of pending operations for a given disk.
-In other words, how many requests have stacked up waiting for the disk drive
+the length (in number of I/O operations) of the queue of pending operations for a given disk.
+In other words, how many requests have stacked up waiting for the

-to be able to service them.
-As an example, if I can only process one request a second, but I get 6 requests in a given second, then my queue length will initially
+disk drive to be able to service them.
+As an example, if I can only process one request a second, but I get 6 requests in a given second, then my queue length

 Multispindle disk devices can have multiple requests active at one time, but other concurrent requests await service.
 This property may reflect a transitory